Ajax121/Alzheimer-s-Classification-and-visualization-using-Convolutional-Neural-networks/README.md

 Due to lack of computation power, a subvoulme of the MRI (23 Coronal slices) is only considered as input.

-380 training MRI samples : 173 normal subjects, 207 Alzheime's subjects.
+380 MRI samples for training and vaidation : 173 normal subjects, 207 Alzheime's subjects and 18 unlabelled samples for testing.
 Visulaization results can be produced per subject for each Coronal slice in the MRI scan of that particular subject.

 In case the jupyter notebooks are not renderd, it can be be viewed in https://nbviewer.jupyter.org/, by pasting the links of the notebooks.